fkarg/fkarg.github.io/drafts/brain-work.md

 on how the brain works, but also gives us useful tools on how to make the brain work for each of us'.

+I bought this book together with [other book] in the end of July, and read it in the end of August.

 * TOC
 {:toc}